 - 2) Provide Temporary Modified Duty.
 SILBA expects all members to provide temporary modified duty.
 When return to work programs are in place and employees' restrictions are accommodated, injured employees return to work up to 50% sooner and costs are reduced up to 70%. - 3) Implement Post-Offer/Pre-Hire Physicals.
-The most pro-active way to manage claims is to stop them before they occur.
+The most pro-active way to manage claims is to prevent them before they occur.
 Implementing and maintaining a post-offer/pre-hire physical program, complete with job descriptions, helps to ensure that only those people physically capable of performing the job requirements are hired for the position.
 SILBA requires that all members maintain a safety program that includes post-offer/pre-hire physicals.
+We have taken the additional step of assisting members with developing an effective relationship with Occupational Health facilities for this purpose.